|

 STEP 1: Grab some ISOs

-Make sure you have performed Step 1 and grabbed some ISOs and placed them in the $Path location.
-In our case, $Path = C:\ISOs
+Make sure you have the path location created (x:\ISOs; where x=your drive), grabbed some ISOs and placed them in the $Path location.
+For example, $Path = C:\ISOs

-You don't need PowerShell for this, but say that you did (I don't know how long these links will last...Correct as at 12 Feb 2022.):
+You don't need PowerShell for this, but say that you did (I don't know how long these links will last...Correct as of 20 Sep 2024.):

 For Windows 10 Enterprise: